 - 1. FOR all of the director nominees; - 2.
-FOR the adoption of the resolution approving the compensation of our named executive officers; - 3.
-IN FAVOR OF holding an advisory vote on the compensation of our named executive officers "EVERY THREE YEARS"; and - 4.
-FOR ratification of the selection of KPMG LLP as the company's independent registered public accounting firm for fiscal 2011.
+FOR the adoption of the resolution approving the compensation of our named executive officers; and - 3.
+FOR ratification of the selection of KPMG LLP as the company's independent registered public accounting firm for fiscal 2012.